KirillBaranov/kb-labs-devlink/CONTRIBUTING.md

 ## AI Agents

-This project includes standardized AI agents for common development tasks.
-Each agent is defined in the `kb-labs/agents/` directory:
+This project includes standardized AI agents synced from DevKit.
+Each agent is defined in the `.kb/devkit/agents/` directory:

 - **DevKit Maintainer** — Enforces unified tooling and DevKit standards
 - **Test Generator** — Generates and maintains unit tests